sheraz-ayman/TODO-React-ReactNative/backend/Readme.md

 -This is the backend of the todo list app/website -user can do all the CRUD operation
--it is secure and there is validation in all inputs -start the app by using npm run dev : npm run dev
+-it is secure and there is validation in all inputs -start the app by using: npm run dev